Goldinium/BlogApplet/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/ClaudiaRojasSoto/Blog_App/issues) and contribute to the project.

+## Acknowledgements <a name="Acknowledgements"></a>

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/ClaudiaRojasSoto/Blog_App/issues) and contribute to the project.